Underground coal gasification: Environmental and social impacts

 Meanwhile, as an article in the Bulletin of Atomic Sciences pointed out in March 2010 that UCG could result in massive carbon emissions.
 "If an additional 4 trillion tonnes [of coal] were extracted without the use of carbon capture or other mitigation technologies atmospheric carbon-dioxide levels could quadruple", the article stated, "resulting in a global mean temperature increase of between 5 and 10 degrees Celsius".

 Aquifer contamination is a potential environmental concern.
 Organic and often toxic materials (such as phenol) could remain in the underground chamber after gasification if the chamber is not decommissioned.
 Site decommissioning and rehabilitation are standard requirements in resources development approvals whether that be UCG, oil and gas, or mining, and decommissioning of UCG chambers is relatively straightforward.
 Phenol leachate is the most significant environmental hazard due to its high water solubility and high reactiveness to gasification.
 The US Dept of Energy's Lawrence Livermore Institute conducted an early UCG experiment at very shallow depth and without hydrostatic pressure at Hoe Creek, Wyoming.
 They did not decommission that site and testing showed contaminants (including the carcinogen benzene) in the chamber.
 The chamber was later flushed and the site successfully rehabilitated.
 Some research has shown that the persistence of minor quantities of these contaminants in groundwater is short-lived and that ground water recovers within two years.
 Even so, proper practice, supported by regulatory requirements, should be to flush and decommission each chamber and to rehabilitate UCG sites.

 Newer UCG technologies and practices claim to address environmental concerns, such as issues related to groundwater contamination, by implementing the "Clean Cavern" concept.
 This is the process whereby the gasifier is self-cleaned via the steam produced during operation and also after decommissioning.
 Another important practice is maintaining the pressure of the underground gasifier below that of the surrounding groundwater.
 The pressure difference forces groundwater to flow continuously into the gasifier and no chemical from the gasifier can escape into the surrounding strata.
 The pressure is controlled by the operator using pressure valves at the surface.

+In Fiction

+Science Fiction Author Cixin Liu uses the process of UCG as the main plot point of his shory story "Fire in the Earth", where a fictional engineer spearheads a pilot Coal Gasification plant in China.